AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-edit-content.md

 ## Locking a Page {#locking-a-page}

-AEM lets you lock a page, so that no-one else can modify the contents.
-This is useful when you are making a lot of edits to one specific page, or when you need to freeze a page for a short while.
+AEM lets you lock a page, so that no one else can change the contents.
+This is useful when you are making numerous edits to one specific page, or when you need to freeze a page for a short while.

 >[!CAUTION]
 >